Hitesh1326/Wiki-API/README.md

 # Wiki-API
-A REST Server which has GET, POST, PUT, PATCH and DELETE HTTP methods.
-To store the data it is connected to MongoDB local storage.
+A REST Server which demonstrates GET, POST, PUT, PATCH and DELETE HTTP methods also for storing data MongoDB has been used.